Our Lady of the Nile (film)

 Our Lady of the Nile is a 2019 French-language film directed and co-written by Atiq Rahimi.
 An adaptation of the 2012 novel Our Lady of the Nile by Rwandan writer Scholastique Mukasonga, the film is set in Rwanda in 1994, amid the beginning of the tensions between the Hutu and Tutsi peoples that would eventually culminate in the genocide against the Tutsi.

 Plot

-Set in pre-genocide Rwanda, the film tells how the genocide is experienced from the perspective of Hutu and Tutsi teenage girls from Our Lady of the Nile, an elite Catholic boarding school.
+The film is set in Rwanda in the early 1990s at an elite Catholic girls’ boarding school, Our Lady of the Nile, located near the source of the Nile.
+The school brings together students from both Hutu and Tutsi backgrounds under the supervision of European clergy and teachers.
+Although the institution promotes discipline and religious values, ethnic divisions persist.
+Tutsi students face informal quotas and discrimination, while Hutu students are encouraged to assert ethnic identity.
+As political tensions intensify across the country, hostility within the school escalates.
+Influenced by propaganda and social pressures, some students engage in acts of exclusion and violence against their Tutsi classmates.
+The breakdown of order within the school ultimately mirrors the wider collapse of coexistence in Rwandan society, foreshadowing the genocide against the Tutsi.